bufrsh/bufrd/README.md

-bufrd is the client daemon for bufr.sh, intended to run on Raspberry Pis.
-It is distributed as a completely static binary, so it should run on all versions of pi.
+bufrd is the client daemon for bufr.sh, intended to run on Linux devices.
+It is distributed as a completely static binary, so it should run on most kinds of Linux devices.

 bufrd is built on the following principles:
 - Never reads or writes to any file except these:
-	- bufr.conf: the only configuration file with activity lines, login information (username and hashed password), and the name of pi set during installation.
+	- bufr.conf: the only configuration file with activity lines, login information (username and hashed password), and the name of device set during installation.
 	- key.pem: SSL private key, generated during installation by the daemon.
 	- cert.pem: SSL certificate, sent by server when the daemon is run for the